 Born in Ravenna in 1989, he studied the piano from a young age and made his concert début at the age of seven.
 He studied at Florence Conservatory Cherubini with Maria Teresa Carunchio as well as in Turin with Enrico Pace, in Imola Incontri col Maestro Academy with Konstantin Bogino, and also in Rome Santa Cecilia Academy with Carlo Fabiano.
 He has received advice from many great musicians.

-For his love and dedication to the chamber music he won the Chiarappa Prize in Florence in 2013.
+For his love and dedication to chamber music, he won the Chiarappa Prize in Florence in 2013.

-Cesare has also a great affection for teaching: he taught piano and chamber music in Liceo Musicale of Bologna and is now piano professor in the Officina della Musica in Ravenna.
+Cesare has also a great affection for teaching: he taught piano and chamber music in Liceo Musicale of Bologna and is now a piano professor in the Officina Della Musica in Ravenna.